U.S. Military and Vaccine History

 After extensive military studies, both vaccines were given to new military trainees “within hours after their arrival” at basic training beginning in 1971.
 In 1994, however, the vaccine’s manufacturer ended production of it, and all stocks were depleted in 1999.
 Outbreaks of acute respiratory disease caused by adenoviruses rose among military trainees following discontinuation of the vaccination program.
 In 2001, the Army provided funds to re-establish an adenovirus vaccine, and the government contracted with a manufacturer to restore a production line for adenovirus type 4 and type 7 vaccine tablets.
 The vaccine was licensed in March 2011, and the U.S. military deployed it to training facilities beginning in October 2011.
 Surveillance of adenovirus illness since then shows a marked decrease in incidence of all serotypes of adenovirus after re-introduction of the vaccine.

 HIV and Malaria Vaccine Research

 Today, military researchers are heavily involved in efforts to develop treatments and vaccines for malaria and HIV infection.
 The U.S. military HIV Research Program (MHRP) at the Walter Reed Army Institute of Research studies not only care and treatment but HIV prevention as well.
 MHRP scientists, collaborating with the U.S. National Institutes of Allergy and Infectious Diseases (NIAID), developed a viral vector HIV vaccine candidate that has reached human clinical testing in combination with another vaccine product.
-Separately, U.S. military researchers are also contributing to the testing of the leading vaccine candidate for malaria.
-Developed in cooperation with GlaxoSmithKline, the RTS,S malaria vaccine candidate is being tested in Phase 3 clinical trials in seven African countries, with the completion of the trial expected in mid-2012.
+Separately, U.S. military researchers have also contributing to the testing of the leading vaccine candidate for malaria.
+Developed in cooperation with GlaxoSmithKline, the RTS,S malaria vaccine candidate was tested in Phase 3 clinical trials and was found to be moderately effectively at preventing severe disease in children.

 Artenstein, A.W., Opal, J.M., Opal, S.M., Tramont, E.C., Peter, G., Russell, P.K.
 History of U.S. Military Contributions to the Study of Vaccines against Infectious Diseases.
 Military Medicine.
 170, 4:3, 2005.